Luminapa, Langue

 In January 2019, a partnership between Luminapa, Global Brigades Honduras, the Municipality of Langue, and World Vision Honduras was officially formed.
 In order to plan a water system custom-designed for Luminapa, the land was first surveyed by a Global Brigades technician.

-With this and the land survey in mind, it was determined that the best fit for Luminapa would be to use a well system that utilized ground water as well as a pump.
+With this and the land survey in mind, it was determined that the best fit for Luminapa would be to use a well system that utilized groundwater as well as a pump.

 With the hydrogeological research results in hand, an assembly took place in March 2017 in Luminapa.
 The goal was to set a plan moving forward and elect a Water Council.
-The job of those on the Water Council or CAPS (Comités de Agua Potable y Saneamiento) was to mobilize community volunteers, support Water Brigades on-site, and keep record construction process, tools, and labored hours.
+The job of those on the Water Council or CAPS (Comités de Agua Potable y Saneamiento) was to mobilize community volunteers, support Water Brigades on-site, and keep record construction process, tools, and laboured hours.
 The community members elected its representatives: President, Vice President, Secretary, Vocal and Treasurer, to monitor and offer support for the entire duration of the water project.

 In total, the water system cost $68530 USD.
 Of this, the community financially supported with 5.7% of the funding.
 World Vision Honduras contributed with 13.3%, and Global Brigades with 17%.
 Outside of these funds, the value of labor that was donated by each family should be recognized.